-25 Websites To Download Free STL Models For 3D Printers
+35 Sites to Download Free STL Models for 3D Printers

 Shapeways is mainly an online shop where you can purchase 3D printed items or have your own 3D model printed by them.
 But if you look close enough, you can find the people who sell their wares also offering the files required for you to print them yourself.

 Repables is a very simple site that aims to be a repository of 3D printed model files, nothing more.
 It is a barebone website that allows users to upload their files to share and download files they want to use.
 The site contains a lot of small, simple 3D models to print, with a nice selection of everyday items and even replacement parts for printers.

 While primarily a place to buy and sell 3D models of all kinds, not just those for 3D printing, CGTrader does offer a selection of free models that can be used on a 3D printer.

 Yeggi is a search engine that will search major 3D printing websites for files that are compatible with 3D printers.
 You can also look up some of the popular searches to get an idea of what the community is currently interested in.